 - Maintain balance when landing.

-Engage in conversation afterwards and discover together which movements your son finds easy, funny, etc., and how he would describe what jumping is.
+Engage in conversation afterwards, and together, discover which movements your child finds easy, funny, etc., and how they would describe what jumping is.